mrocklin/thesis/matrix-inference.md

 #### Predicate-Operator Relations

 As in \ref{sec:sympy-inference-predicate-operator} the relationship between predicates and operators may be described by low-level Python functions.
-These are organized into classes of staticmethods where classes are indexed by predicate and methods are indexed by operator.
+These are organized into classes of static methods where classes are indexed by predicate and methods are indexed by operator.

 ~~~~~~~~~~Python
 class AskInvertibleHandler(...):